Kubernetes Course Labs

 They both listen for traffic coming into the cluster and route it to Pods, but they work in different ways.
 LoadBalancers are easier to work with, but not every Kubernetes cluster supports them.

-In this course we'll deploy both LoadBalancers and NodePorts for all our sample apps so you can follow along with your cluster.
+In this course we'll deploy both LoadBalancers and NodePorts for all our sample apps so you can follow along whichever Kubernetes distribution you're using.

 Platform | LoadBalancer | NodePort --- | --- | --- | Docker Desktop | ✔ | ✔ K3s | ✔ | ✔ K3d | 🌓 | ✔ AKS, EKS, GKE etc. | ✔ | ✔ Kind | ❌ | ✔ Minikube | ❌ | ✔ Microk8s | ❌ | ✔ Bare-metal | ❌ | ✔

-If you don't have LoadBalancer support you can add it with MetalLB, but that's not in scope for this course :)
+If you're running your own cluster and don't have LoadBalancer support you can add it with MetalLB, but that's not in scope for this course :)

 Deploy an external Service